bhargavasomya/Group5-DataViz/docs/index.md

 The heatmap shows whether questions lying in a particular bucket are similar to each other.
 We know they are similar to the input question to a degree represented by the scoring bucket they lie in.
 But are they similar to each other as well?
 The heatmap helps to analyse this transitivity.

+## Conclusion and Contributions
+Neural Network can help detecting questions that looks syntactically the same but different in meaning.
+Although, they perform well on identifying similar questions they perform poorly in some other cases where both inputs are same.

+## Future Work
+A few things that we can work on in future are:

+1. Use traditional document ranking methods like BM25 to supplement our predictions
+2. Cleaning text data thoroughly (mis-spellings and words not encountered before)
+3. POS tagging and entity recognition can be integrated
+4. Using an ensemble neural network to generate final prediction

 ## Package used